 - Reviewed conference abstracts for the British Association for Applied Linguistics (BAAL), the Germanic Society for Forensic Linguistics (GSFL) and Critical Approaches to Discourse Analysis Across Disciplines (CADAAD).

-- 2013–present: Member of the International Association of Forensic Linguists (IAFL)
+- International Association of Forensic Linguists (IAFL)

-- 2015–present: Member of British Association for Applied Linguists (BAAL)
+- British Association for Applied Linguistics (BAAL)

 Sponsors and collaborators